OpenMx/OpenMx/docs/source/Regression_Matrix.rst

          name="expCov"
     ),

-Finally, we call up the results of the algebras as the arguments for the objective function.
+Finally, we call up the results of the algebras as the arguments for the expectation function.
 The dimnames map the data to the model.
 Note that ``selVars`` now includes only the *y* variable.
+The fit function declares that the model is fit using maximum likelihood.
+When combine with raw data this mean full information maximum likelihood (FIML) is optimized.

 .. code-block:: r

-    mxFIMLObjective(
+    mxExpectationNormal(
         covariance="expCov",
         means="expMean",
         dimnames=selVars
-    ))
+    ),
+    mxFitFunctionML())

 Multiple Regression